generic tetromino game

 game.playsfx

 Plays a sound effect.
+The 'pan' argument only has an effect when playing multiplayer.
 If 'pan' is negative, the sound plays moreso to the left, if positive, it plays moreso to the right.
 If zero, the sound plays equally left and right (i.e. no position changes).
 The default pan is zero.

 game.playsfx(sfx: Sfx, pan?: integer)